bobbyy16/Hyper-List/CONTRIBUTOR.md

          "company_name" : "company_name",
          "category": "companies",
-         "image" : "Image of the company",
+         "image": "Image of the company",
-         "description" : "description of that company",
+         "description": "description of that company",
          "link": "Link of the company",
-         "carrers" : "carrers page",
+         "careers": "careers page",
-         "location" : "location of the company"
+         "location": "location of the company"

-3. Make your changes, ensuring that the code follows our style guidelines.
+3. Make your changes, ensuring the code follows our style guidelines.
    - Write tests to cover your changes whenever possible.
-   - Submit a pull request, providing a detailed description of the changes you made.
+   - Submit a pull request, providing a detailed description of your changes.

 ## Setting Up the Development Environment